Aman-Agrawal01/Aman-Agrawal01.github.io/_pages/about.md

 I am also interested in [Neural Networks](https://en.wikipedia.org/wiki/Artificial_neural_network) and Deep Learning.
 Currently, I am exploring [Generative Adversarial Networks](https://en.wikipedia.org/wiki/Generative_adversarial_network).
 The most interesting part of GANs for me is the wide variety of applications we see combined with logic and some maths!

-Apart from academics, I am fond of watching sports and playing keyboard.
+Apart from academics, I am fond of watching sports and playing piano.